-NASA did an experiment that shocked the coating industry.
-The study was conducted back in 2014 to find a coating that had corrosion protection properties, that had the lowest impact on the environment, had no zinc or heavy metal, & no isocyanate.
-It was astonishing to see the results, once it was all said and done.
+NASA did an experiment whose results shocked the coating industry.
+The study was conducted in 2013 – 2014 to find a coating that had excellent corrosion protection properties, the lowest impact on the environment, and no zinc, heavy metal, or isocyanate.
+The results showed the newest competitor on the block to be the clear winner.
+In 60 years of testing at the Cape the highest score ever on a scale of 1-10 had been a 9.2.
+In this test EonCoat received the first ever 10.
 For the Full Report click here.

-The experiment was simple in concept but required a good amount of time to complete.
+The experiment takes 18 months of beachside exposure.
 The National Aeronautics and Space Administration or NASA took some of the coating industry’s best corrosion protection coatings and compared them side by side.
-They were subjected to some of the harshest conditions to introduce corrosion.
+The coatings, applied by NASA, were subjected to the vaunted NASA Beachside test, generally agreed to be the toughest real-world test to introduce corrosion.
 Some of the brands, were EonCoat, PPG, Sherwin Williams & Carboline, to just name a few.

-Once the panels were prepared.
-They were set outside on a stand that would have them sitting on a 45-degree angle facing the Atlantic Ocean.
-Then, every 4 hours, a sprinkler system would spray sea saltwater directly on the panels.
-This would happen over the next 18 months.
+The panels were set on a stand 100 feet from the high tide mark, sitting at a 45-degree angle facing the Atlantic Ocean.
+Every 4 hours a sprinkler system sprayed seawater directly on the panels.
+This continued for 18 months.

 Test Panels lined up outside at a 45-degree angle.

-Before, we go over the results of the test panels.
-It is important to mention that out of all the coating systems.
-EonCoat was the only coating system without VOCs.
+It is worth noting that EonCoat was the only coating system without VOCs, HAPs, or Toxins.
 We were also 100% free of zinc, heavy metals, & isocyanates.
-No other coating met all of those standards in these tests.
-We were also one of two, single-coat systems.
+No other coating met all those standards in these tests.
+EonCoat was also one of the two single-coat systems.
 Sherwin Williams, Carboline, & PPG all had multiple coat systems.

-Let’s dive into the “X” Scribed panels.
-The pictures speak louder than the words in this case.
-The image below shows the results after 18 months of very corrosive conditions.
+Let’s first look at the “X” Scribed panels.
+The pictures tell the story.
+The image below shows the results after 18 months of the toughest real-world conditions.

-These were the results for the plates that had the additional welded piece.
-This is especially important because welds are known to be the weak link of any structure when it comes to corrosion.
-The results of all the panels not coated in EonCoat prove this.
-Look at how well EonCoat performed.
+Below are the results for the welded panels.
+NASA uses this test because welds are known to be the weak link of any structure when it comes to corrosion.
+The results prove this.
+See that only EonCoat survived this toughest of all tests.

 The results speak for themselves.
-Now, it is important to note that there were 2 other coatings that performed pretty well in comparison.
-However, none of them were completely free of zinc, heavy metals, or isocyanates.
-They also weren’t inorganic, VOC-free, or a single coat system.
+It is worth noting that 2 other coatings performed reasonably well.
+Both contain zinc, heavy metals, or isocyanates.
+Only EonCoat was inorganic, VOC-free, and a single coat.